Skip to content

 Secret definitions

 Once a secret definition is created, it can be used in many places throughout the Designer where sensitive information must be given, such as password fields.
-Secret definitions can be viewed and created in the Secret Definitions tab in the Designer after selecting your project.
+Secret definitions can be viewed and created in the Secret Definitions tab of your project.
 Not added a project yet?
 Read Add project.

 Warning